kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/05 - Reviving dead brands—clever or dishonest/RCA.md

-The og RCA (Radio Corporation of America) was insanely huge in radio/tv
+The og RCA (Radio Corporation of America) was insanely huge in radio/tv.
+Was